Progressive Optimal Path Sampling for Closed-Loop Optimal Control Design with Deep Neural Networks: Proposed Method: Progressive Optimal Path Sampling

-The IVP enhanced sampling method is versatile enough to combine other improvements for closed-loop optimal control problems, such as efficient open-loop control problem solvers \citep{kang2021algorithms,zang2022machine} or special neural network structures \citep{qrnet1,nakamura2021neural,nakamura2022neural}.
-One design choice for the neural network structures in the IVP enhanced sampling is whether to share the same neural networks among time intervals $\{[t_i,t_{i+1}]\}_{i=0}^{K-1}$.
-In our following numerical examples, we will use the same neural network for all the time intervals but other choices are also feasible, such as using different neural networks for different time intervals or categorizing the intervals into several groups and sharing the same neural network for the intervals in the same group.
+It is worthwhile mentioning that POPS is versatile enough to combine other improvements for closed-loop optimal control problems, such as efficient open-loop control problem solvers \citep{kang2021algorithms,zang2022machine} or specialized neural network structures \citep{qrnet1,nakamura2021neural,nakamura2022neural}.
+One design choice regarding the network structure in POPS is whether to share the same network among different time intervals.
+We choose to use the same network for all the time intervals in the following numerical examples, but the opposite choice is also feasible.